 What is a Plugin?

 When we are using a computer, we need different types of programs and applications to do different tasks on our computer.
 For example, most people use MPC or VLC as their default media players.
 We use Microsoft Word for editing documents, Adobe Acrobat pdf reader for viewing PDF files on our computer and Google Chrome for browsing the internet.
-Plugins are like computer applications, but for a website.
+Plugins are like computer applications but for a website.

 Plugins allow us to add different forms of functionalities and capabilities to our website that were previously not available as default.
 Every website has its own purposes and limitations.
 Some are built for Blogging, some for Social Media and some for Public Awareness.
-Each requires their own set of instructions and abilities.
+Each requires its own set of instructions and abilities.
 Plugins allow us to do that without having to write the code ourselves.

 Are Plugins Free or Paid?

 Both.
 Like themes, different creators and developers want to get rewarded for spending their priceless time in building these amazing pieces of code.
 Some offer these plugins for free and some require users to pay a little amount.
 But just as for themes, we can find both free and paid versions for the desired functionality.